SUCLA2: Function

-As a subunit of SCS, SUCLA2 is a mitochondrial matrix enzyme that catalyzes the reversible conversion of succinyl-CoA to succinate and acetoacetyl CoA, accompanied by the substrate-level phosphorylation of ADP to ATP, as a step in the tricarboxylic acid (TCA) cycle.
+As a subunit of SCS, SUCLA2 is a mitochondrial matrix enzyme that catalyzes the reversible conversion of succinyl-CoA to succinate and Acetoacetyl CoA, accompanied by the substrate-level phosphorylation of ADP to ATP, as a step in the tricarboxylic acid (TCA) cycle.
 The ATP generated is then consumed in catabolic pathways.
 Since substrate-level phosphorylation does not require oxygen for ATP production, this reaction can rescue cells from cytosolic ATP depletion during ischemia.
 The reverse reaction generates succinyl-CoA from succinate to fuel ketone body and heme synthesis.

-While SCS is ubiquitously expressed, SUCLA2 is predominantly expressed in catabolic tissues reliant on ATP as their main energy source, including heart, brain, and skeletal muscle.
+While SCS is ubiquitously expressed, SUCLA2 is predominantly expressed in catabolic tissues reliant on ATP as their main energy source, including the heart, brain, and skeletal muscle.
 Within the brain, SUCLA2 is found exclusively in neurons; meanwhile, both SUCLA2 and SUCLG2 are absent in astrocytes, microglia, and oligodendrocytes.
-In order to acquire succinate to continue the TCA cycle, these cells may instead synthesize succinate through GABA metabolism of α-ketoglutarate or ketone body metabolism of succinyl-CoA.
+In order to acquire succinate to continue the TCA cycle, these cells may instead synthesize succinate through GABAmetabolism of α-ketoglutarate or ketone body metabolism of succinyl-CoA.

 Clinical significance

 Mutations in the SUCLA2 gene are associated with mitochondrial DNA (mtDNA) depletion syndrome.
-Symptoms include early onset low muscle tone, severe muscular atrophy, scoliosis, movement disorders such as dystonia and hyperkinesia, epilepsy, and growth retardation.
-Because succinic acid can not be made from succinyl coa, treatment is with oral succinic acid, which allows the krebs cycle, and electron transport chain to function correctly.
-Other treatments are managing symptoms and includes exercises to promote mobility, respiratory assistance, baclofen to treat dystonia and hyperkinesia, and antiepileptic drugs for seizures.
+Symptoms include early-onset low muscle tone, severe muscular atrophy, scoliosis, movement disorders such as dystonia and hyperkinesia, epilepsy, and growth retardation.
+Because succinic acid cannot be made from succinyl coa, treatment is with oral succinic acid, which allows the Krebs cycle and electron transport chain to function correctly.
+Other treatments for managing symptoms include exercises to promote mobility and respiratory assistance, baclofen to treat dystonia and hyperkinesia, and antiepileptic drugs for seizures.